 We really transformed this fire pit with a little gravel and some repurposed pavers.

 You can see more of my outdoor TV cover with items from a thrift store HERE.

 You can probably tell we didn’t get around to replacing the carpet.
 That was on the list, but we couldn’t save enough to replace 2500 square feet of carpet!

 Looking back on this post I realize how many projects I tackled in only three years.
 It was a great home, and I will miss it.

 I would love for you to save this post for later!
 Pin in HERE or feel free to Pin the image below.

 Thanks for stopping by the blog and I hope you continue to follow along with our new adventures in our new home.
-I can’t wait to share more of our story with our modern vintage beach cottage!
+I can’t wait to share more of our story with our rustic beach cottage!